-- Laboratory in order to maximize the community's harvest opportunities the following year. - 5.3.
+Laboratory in order to maximize the community's harvest opportunities the following year.

+- 5.3.
 Credits are specific to a given subpopulation and cannot be used for other subpopulations. - 5.4.
 Subpopulation credits accumulate until a new TAH is determined.
 This may include a subpopulation inventory that has been conducted and a final abundance estimate result is produced.
 In some circumstances, a completed and finalized harvest risk analysis may also be conducted, or the Nunavut Wildlife Management Board recommends a change in TAH for other management purposes.
-Under these circumstances, all credits are set back to zero.

-Credits are accumulated as described in the following sections after the new TAH is implemented, and during any harvest season:

-- 5.5.
-Credits can accumulate for males and females. - 5.6.
-Credits accumulate for unused portions of the recommended quota or TAH. - 5.6.1.
-In the case where a community has a recommended quota of zero, and a total harvest of zero, credits will accumulate according to the community's TAH (if the TAH is different to zero). - 5.6.2.
-No positive credits accumulate when a community's TAH, or recommended quota, is met or exceeded by the harvest of bears, irrespective of the sex composition of the community's total harvest. - 5.6.3.
-No positive credits accumulate when the female proportion of the harvest exceeds 50% of the recommended quota. - 5.6.4.
-Female positive credits can accumulate up the 50% of the total proportion of the TAH or the recommended quota, whichever is less. - 5.7.
-Negative credits are possible and represent the number of bears that have been removed from the subpopulation in excess of a community's recommended quota or TAH, whichever is more in excess. - 5.8.
-Credits can be exchanged between communities within the same subpopulation. - 5.8.1.
-Communities that harvest from the same subpopulation can exchange credits, where needed, in order to restore their full
+Under these circumstances, all credits are set back to zero. - 5.5.
+Credits are automatically dispersed the following harvest season as tags when communities have accumulated more than 10 credits for either males or females to ensure hunting opportunities are maximized, ensure credits have a maximum chance of being utilized before any new TAH is set, and ensure credits do not accumulate to levels that would potentially represent a conservation concern if used at once. - 5.5.1.
+If automatic disbursement exceeds 25% of the subpopulation TAH, then credits will be disbursed up to 25% of the community TAH. - 5.6 Credits are accumulated as described in the following sections after the new TAH is implemented, and during any harvest season: - 5.6.1 Credits can accumulate for males and females. - 5.6.2 Credits accumulate for unused portions of the recommended quota or TAH. - 5.6.3 In the case where a community has a recommended quota of zero, and a total harvest of zero, the community's full quota will be restored the following year.
+No positive credits accumulate when a community's TAH, or recommended quota, is met or exceeded by the harvest of bears, irrespective of the sex composition of the community's total harvest. - 5.6.4 No positive credits accumulate when the female proportion of the harvest exceeds 50% of the recommended quota. - 5.6.5 Female positive credits can accumulate up the 50% of the total proportion of the TAH or the recommended quota, whichever is less.

+5.7 Negative credits are possible and represent the number of bears that have been removed from the subpopulation in excess of a community's recommended quota or TAH, whichever is more in excess.

+Credit exchange and request processes:

-- recommended quota rather than facing a reduction when no community credits are available to cover an overharvest.
-The existing process for credit exchange between communities will be maintained. - 5.8.2.
-Requests by communities to use credits to increase their annual recommended quota shall be made to, and approved by, the responsible RWO.
-The GN will verify and confirm the number of available credits.
+- 5.8 Credits can be exchanged between communities within the same subpopulation. - 5.8.1 Communities that harvest from the same subpopulation can exchange credits, where needed, in order to restore their full recommended quota rather than facing a reduction when no community credits are available to cover an overharvest.
+The existing process for credit exchange between communities will be maintained (Figure 1). - 5.8.2 Requests by communities to use credits to increase their annual recommended quota shall be made according to the process outlined in Figure 2.
+Credit requests are made to, and approved by, the responsible RWO.
+The GN will verify and confirm the number of available credits and indicate if the level of credits requested represents a conservation concern. - 5.8.2.1 Requests for credits that are greater than 25% of the subpopulation TAH in a given harvest year will automatically be sent to the NWMB for review and decision, given the increased potential for a conservation concern.